jony543/website/content/media/film-scores/tatiana.md

 vimeo: "935852568"
 image: "tatiana-poster.png"
 ---
-Music for the documentary by Noa Amiel-Lavie.
+Music for the documentary by Noa Amiel-Lavie
 <!--more-->
-I wrote this music some time ago and then the moview changed bla bla

-hello

-bye
+I was fortunate to see the creation process of this beautiful and meaningful film.
+The story of Tatiana moved me to write one the melodies I'm most proud of.